Octavianti Dwi

-Octavianti Dwi Nurmalita (born 25 October 1998) is an Indonesian footballer who plays as a forward for Pertiwi DIY and the Indonesia women's national team.
+Octavianti Dwi Nurmalita (born 25 October 1998) is an Indonesian footballer who plays as a midfielder for Pertiwi DIY and the Indonesia women's national team.

 Club career

 Octavianti has played for Pertiwi DIY in Indonesia.

 International career

+On 27 September 2021, Octavianti scored her first goal for the national team against Singapore as the winning goal in a 1–0 victory in the 2022 AFC Women's Asian Cup qualification.

 Octavianti represented Indonesia at the 2022 AFC Women's Asian Cup.

+On 8 June 2024, Octavianti scored her second international goal in a 3–2 victory against Bahrain in a friendly match.